Regaining Control: 10 Effective Strategies to Combat Panic Attacks

 This exercise can take just a few minutes but can significantly shift your focus and reduce anxiety.

-Gentle movement can be a powerful antidote to anxiety. utilising rythmic motions such as rocking, stretching, walking can provide a soothing and regulating addition to managing moments of panic.
+Gentle movement can be a powerful antidote to anxiety.
+Utilising rhythmic motions such as rocking, stretching, or walking can provide a soothing and regulating addition to managing moments of panic.

-Focusing on slow, deliberate motions while being mindful of how your body feels and how you can control your body.
-This mindfulness can significantly lower anxiety levels especially if you try different methods and types of movement so you can find the most effective and practice them in moments of calm so your muscle memory can take that experience of calm and doing the movement into those moments of panic.
+Focus on slow, deliberate motions while being mindful of how your body feels and how you can control it.
+This mindfulness can significantly lower anxiety levels, especially if you try different methods and types of movement.
+Find what works best for you and practice these movements in moments of calm.
+This way, your muscle memory can carry that experience of calm into moments of panic.

 5. Body Scan Meditation